 Female Comic Football Match - Campaign Against SGBV 2022

 Funded by Irish Aid, Plan International and Caritas Freetown.
-Hill Top Community for the first time witnessed their girls playing football in advocating for a safe school, a safe community, water, a hospital, and teenage pregnancy, and
+Hill Top Community for the first time witnessed their girls playing football in advocating for a safe school, a safe community, access to water, a hospital, and saying no to teenage pregnancy.

 The female football comic match gave birth to the Girls Link Initiative Through Sport to continuously engage girls.
 This one activity has yielded the functionality of the community leadership structure that collapsed for years, the construction of a temporary zinc clinic, demanding accountability on community projects and school activities, and the forming of the Parent Advocacy Support Group